• Skip to primary navigation

 • Swap ribeye for New York strip or sirloin

-• Add mushrooms to the pan for extra umami
+• Add mushrooms to the pan for extra umami, or fold in shredded rotisserie chicken for quick dinners.

 Ingredients